chongduan/Coursera_ML/README.md

 ### Machine Learning
-Homework assignments for the machine learning course by Andre Ng on Coursera.
+Homework assignments for the machine learning course by Andrew Ng on Coursera.